 Sell Your Business At A Time of Your Choosing

-In order to get the best possible price when selling a business, it is best that the sale takes place during a time of the seller’s own choosing.
+The decision to sell a business should take place during a time of the seller’s own choosing.
 The seller should be choosing – not needing – to sell.
 If the sale is forced, then the seller loses their negotiating leverage as far as the price and terms of a deal.
 A business seller may avoid this scenario is by heeding three possible warning signs that it is time to sell their business.
 Generally speaking, these warning signs are when the seller is having trouble keeping up with the growth of the business, when the seller loses their passion for the business, and when the seller is focusing on their imminent retirement.

 Warning Signal: Seller Can Not Keep Up With Growth

 At face value, one may think that not being able to keep up with the growth of one’s business is actually a good sign.
 After all, at least the business is growing!
 In reality, however, not being able to keep up with the growth of one’s business can be a dangerous warning sign that it is time to sell.
 Not being able to satisfy increased customer orders usually means that the business lacks the capital, supplies, employees, or infrastructure necessary to meet the demand from existing or potential customers.
 Unless the business owner has an identifiable solution, the problem usually festers.
 If the seller is lucky, then their business will simply plateau and stop growing.
-On the other hand, the problems may multiple and worsen.
-This in turn may even affect the ability of the business to meet the demand from their current customers.
+On the other hand, the problems may multiply and worsen.

 Example of Seller Not Keeping Up With Growth

 - Let us assume that Carol owns Carol’s Glass and Mirrors, which specializes in the sales and installation of specialty shower doors and mirrors for residential customers in Palm Beach County.